 The Giralda Tower is easily scaled, as visitors walk up 35 ramps with only a short flight of stairs right at the top.
-The entrance is from the front of the church near the Royal Chapel and included in all cathedral admission tickets.
-It can become a bit of a press gang at busy times — try to be there early or late, but not too late: it is the first part of the cathedral closed late afternoon.
+The entrance is from the front of the church near the Royal Chapel and is included in all cathedral admission tickets.
+It can become a bit of a press-gang at busy times — try to be there early or late, but not too late: it is the first part of the cathedral closed late afternoon.
 (The number of visitors allowed inside the tower is currently strictly regulated, enter it as soon as possible during a visit to avoid waiting.
 During busy periods, access to the Giralda Tower is only possible on the time stated on the ticket — often the first site to visit when buying tickets online in advance.)

 The views from the balcony at 70 m tower are magnificent — but those from the church roof tour are even better.
 (Sign up early for the rooftop tour — it is only offered by the cathedral itself and great value.)

 The Giralda Tower is 94.69 m high plus a further 7.69 m for the Giraldillo statue symbolizing faith victorious.
 A full-size copy of this weather vane may be seen outside the main entrance to the church.

 Measurements of the height of the Giralda tower are surprisingly unclear — claims in various guidebooks seem to range from 88 m plus statue to 104 m all-in.
-The cathedral goes with 96 m “from the ground to the weather vane”.
+The cathedral itself goes with 96 m “from the ground to the weather vane”.

 Orange Tree Courtyard of Seville Cathedral